Sally-Gamal/Nike-Sales-Performance-Analysis/README.md

 ## 3. 🔍 Deep-Dive Insights (Analytical Findings)

 ### A. Pricing Strategy & Discount Impact
-* **The Discount Lever:** Analysis shows that products with a significant gap between listing and sale prices showed a **35% increase** in review volume, indicating that discounts are a primary driver for consumer engagement.
+* **The Discount Lever:** Analysis shows that products with a significant gap between listing and sale prices showed a **35% increase** in review volume, indicating that discounts are a primary driver for engagement.
 * **Premium Integrity:** High-tier products (priced above $15k) maintain consistent review levels, suggesting that Nike's premium segment is less sensitive to price fluctuations.

 ### B. Customer Sentiment & Product Performance
 * **Rating Correlation:** Analysis reveals that products featuring "Premium Materials" (like Air Force 1 & Air Max series) secure higher average ratings compared to standard models.
-* **The Quality Gap:** Identified a segment of "High-Volume, Low-Rating" products, where high sales do not translate to customer satisfaction, marking a risk for long-term loyalty.
+* **The Quality Gap:** Identified a segment of "High-Volume, Low-Rating" products, where high sales do not translate to customer satisfaction.

 ### C. Category & Revenue Drivers
 * **Top Performers:** The **$7k - $12k price bracket** represents the "Golden Mean" for both high sales volume and positive customer feedback.